Partners in Sustainability

-New Hampshire Chapter of the US Green Building Council
+Learn more about Maine Chapter of the U.S. Green Building Council

 The Chewonki Foundation has evolved into one of Maine’s most highly respected institutions with their innovative programs that put young people in touch with the outdoors and create lifetime stewards of our natural world.

 Each year they touch the lives of nearly 40,000 young people in programs that wilderness camps for boys and girls, outdoor classrooms, traveling natural history programs, and semester schools.

 Startup Portland is a community of entrepreneurs, investors, technologists and creative misfits who love building scalable companies in Portland, Maine.

 We are dedicated to strengthening Portland’s startup community and connecting the city to other startup hub cities around the world.
 The purpose of their website is to to uncover and communicate the critical mass of Portland’s startup ecosystem.

 New Hampshire Businesses for Social Responsibility’s mission is to build and support a network of businesses committed to adopting socially responsible business practices, recognizing that people, principles and profits are inseparably linked.

 As an ever growing number of businesses discover the integral link between social responsibility and the bottom line, New Hampshire Businesses for Social Responsibility (NHBSR) is the business organization driving the social responsibility agenda in New Hampshire.

 Learn more about New Hampshire Businesses for Social Responsibility